PostHog/posthog.com/contents/blog/new-pricing.md

 - View a person’s profile in the app, or query the persons table in our SQL insights.
 - Use [groups functionality](/docs/product-analytics/group-analytics) on standard events (without person profiles).

 If you need the above functionality for all your traffic, you don't need to change anything.
-Continue to send person information with your events.
+Continue to send person data with your events.

 Person profiles are not all-or-nothing.
 You can use them on any traffic where you need more detailed information, and skip them when you don't need that detail.
 Read more about this in our [persons documentation](/docs/data/persons).